-A little known but an amazingly aromatic Indian spice blend, panch phoron is a mix of five spices so easy to use that even those who find cooking with spices complicated and unsure can never go wrong with this blend at hand.
+A little known but an amazingly aromatic Indian spice blend, panch phoron also known as Indian 5 spice is a mix of five spices.
+It is so easy to use that even those who find cooking with spices complicated and unsure can never go wrong with this blend at hand.
 This post details the uses of panch phoron in cooking, food pairings and substitute.

-Hailing from Eastern part of India and Bangladesh, Panch phoron is a must have spice of the region.
+Hailing from Eastern part of India and Bangladesh, Panch phoron masala also known as Indian 5 spice or Bengali 5 spice is a must have spice of the region.

-A mix of mild aromatic spices you will find yourself reaching for it whenever in doubt about adding flavour and texture to your meals.
+You can easily make the 5 spice seasoning at home using a simple mix of 5 common Indian spices.
+Mild aromatic you will find yourself reaching for a Bengali Panch phoron whenever in doubt about adding flavour and texture to your meals.

-‘Panch or paanch’ in Hindi and Bengali respectively means 5 and the word ‘Phoron or Phoran’ means tempering spices.
+‘Panch or paanch’ in Hindi and Bengali respectively means five and the word ‘Phoron or Phoran’ means tempering spices.

-It is in my personal opinion one of the must have Indian spice blends to have if you are an Indian food lover.
+It is in my personal opinion one of the must have Indian spice blends for effortlessly adding flavour to any dish.